-4.42 The Council set a balanced budget for 2021-22 and over the FYFP period in February 2021.
+- 4.42 The Council set a balanced budget for 2021-22 and over the FYFP period in February 2021.
 Although Covid-19 has impacted significantly on the Council's activity and finances, it expects to have sufficient funding from specific and non-ring-fenced grants to offset any additional costs in the near term and therefore the pandemic is not expected to pose a significant risk to the Council's financial resilience in the year to 31 March 2022.

-4.43 Although a funding shortfall is not anticipated, the Council has sufficient further reserves it can deploy in 2021-22 should it be required to do so.
+Additional funding announced at the Spending Review 2021, on 27 October 2021, will help to support a balanced budget, with the caveat that the final detail will not be known until the Provisional Settlement, expected in mid-December 2021. - 4.43 Although a funding shortfall is not anticipated, the Council has sufficient further reserves it can deploy in 2021-22 should it be required to do so.
 Any use of reserves for this purpose does, however, impact on the funding of the Council's planned improvements, delay some savings plans and require additional general reserves to be set aside in order to ensure that the balance of general reserves remains at a prudent risk-assessed level.
 Also, because of the Council's Treasury Management Strategy over the last decade to use internal borrowing, rather than take on new long-term external borrowing, the Council has head-room, within the scope of its powers under the Prudential Framework, to take on additional external borrowing to preserve the liquidity of its cash flow, should it need to do so.